zhaolinlinnn/MR-analysis/README.md

-The code is used to produce the results of "The Causal Relationships Between Inflammatory Proteins, Brain Structure, and Psychiatric Disorders: A Two-Step Mendelian Randomization Analysis", You can contact zhaolinlin@csu.edu.cn when you have any questions
+The code is used to produce the results of "The Causal Relationships Between Inflammatory Proteins, Brain Structure, and Psychiatric Disorders: A Two-Step Mendelian Randomization Analysis", You can contact zhaolinlin@csu.edu.cn when you have any questions.